kele/kele.github.io/content/_2017/jun/en/foxy-2.md

-Title: Serwer proxy w Ruscie (część 2)
+Title: Proxy server in Rust (part 2)
-Date: 2017-06-03
+Date: 2017-06-18
 Category: rust
 Tags: rust, foxy
-Summary: Początkowy szkielet programu.
+Summary: First draft and the basics of Rust.
 lang: en
-Status: draft

-## Posłuchajmy czegoś po TCP
+## Let's listen over TCP
-Tak wygląda szkielet naszego programu (wyjaśnienia poniżej):
+This is how a draft of the main source file looks like (explanations below):

     ::rust
     // main.rs